-Carroll County Housing has a program that allows a homeless admission preference on the HCV waiting list for a limited number of vouchers.
-Carroll County has been working with the Continuum of Care and local homeless shelters to address housing needs identified by the community.
-The program sets aside two vouchers for this preference.
+Carroll County Housing has established a pilot program that would allow a homeless admission preference on the HCV waiting list for a limited number of vouchers.
+Carroll County has been working with the Continuum of Care, the local homeless shelter, and Westminster City Housing office to address local housing needs identified by the community.
+The pilot program will set aside two vouchers for this preference.
 Carroll County will receive referrals only from Human Services Program of Carroll County for families to allow two vouchers to go under lease that meet the criteria for the HCV Program.
 The families must be able to verify prior residency in Carroll County for at least six months prior to the family's admission into the shelter program.
 The Human Services Program will submit a referral to Carroll County Housing indicating that they have met all the criteria outlined for the preference, as well as basic criteria for determining eligibility for the HCV Program.
+Verification of residency prior to becoming homeless must accompany the referral form.
+The referral will also include an expiration date.
 The families must apply to the HCV waiting list if they are not currently on the list.
 Human Services Program will continue to work with these families to remain housed and to assist in locating a unit and following up on all aspects of the program and leasing.
+The referring agency will verify the client meets all the HCV criteria as well as obtaining verification of the homeless preference prior to making the referral.

-Carroll County also receives referrals from the Health Department and allows for 20 vouchers to assist with homeless individuals wanting to obtain permanent housing.
-Health Department caseworkers ensure these individuals are successful in not only receiving housing assistance but also being able to maintain their eligibility for housing assistance.
+Carroll County will also expand this pilot program to receive referrals from the Health Department and will allow for up to 10 to 20 vouchers over a three-year period to assist with homeless individuals wanting to obtain permanent housing.
+Health Department caseworkers are funded by a grant to ensure these individuals are successful in not only receiving housing assistance but also being able to maintain their eligibility for housing assistance.